autogluon/tabrepo/README.md

 # TabRepo

 TabRepo contains the predictions and metrics of 1530 models evaluated on 211 classification and regression datasets.
-This allows to compare for free against state-of-the-art AutoML systems or random configurations by just querying precomputed results.
+This allows to compare against state-of-the-art AutoML systems or random configurations by querying precomputed results.
 We also store and expose model predictions so any ensembling strategy can also be benchmarked cheaply by just querying precomputed results.

-We give scripts from the paper so that one can reproduce all experiments that compare different models and portfolio strategies against state-of-the-art AutoML systems.
+We give scripts from our paper, [TabRepo: A Large Scale Repository of Tabular Model Evaluations and its AutoML Applications](https://arxiv.org/abs/2311.02971), so that one can reproduce all experiments that compare different models and portfolio strategies against state-of-the-art AutoML systems.

 The key features of the repo are: